ryantuck/ryantuck.github.io/country.md

 _Heads Carolina, Tails California - ???_ - I literally had the catchy cover in this batch but not the original catchy cover.

 _My Little Girl - Tim McGraw_ - can't believe I missed this!

+_Walking in Memphis - Marc Cohn_ - Heard this one at Santa's too.

+_Nine to Five - Dolly Parton_ - This is more poppy, but it's still Dolly.